keerthik/keerthik.github.io/content/essays/2009_compensation/index.md

 However, the organization's shareholder distribution is not the critical factor.
 It is still possible to allow workers impactful responsibility and returns.
 What is critical is trust in the people who have their hands *in* the work.

-When you can trust your workers to do their job at a high level, you can save resources in management, meetings, and employee monitoring.
+When workers are trusted to do their job at a high level, resources in management, meetings, and employee monitoring.
 Which in turn can be used to compensate them better, while motivating them through ownership over the results of their work.
 This trust can only be built if it is sought out from the [[hiring]] process, and fostered past the worker's departure.
 Present-day work culture in most countries has not invested in this beyond the surface, because it had crafted environments in which work could be *extracted* from workers without needing to trust them.

 Not only is this worker-employer dynamic much harder to maintain with the sudden onset of COVID-19, but it is time we reframe the basis of this dynamic from
 > "What if my employee just takes my money and doesn't do what I tell them to, especially if someone isn't there to watch them and make them work?"